ngocnicholas/airtable.net/README.md

 ## Build AirtableApiClient.dll

 Download Airtable.net c# source files from github.com.
 To compile to an assembly, simply create a new project in visual studio of C# .NET Standard Class Library and add these source files to the project.

-Refer to this link for downloading VS 2019 andd creating a .NET Standard class library using VS 2019: https://www.codementor.io/@dewetvanthomas/tutorial-class-library-dll-for-c-129spithmr
+Refer to this link for downloading VS 2019 and creating a .NET Standard class library using VS 2019: https://www.codementor.io/@dewetvanthomas/tutorial-class-library-dll-for-c-129spithmr

 Refer to the link below for downloading .NET SDK for VS 2019